evanx/chronica/README.md

 }
 ```

+Currently the application is hardcoded to load the config file from `/var/chronica/active.json` unless it is specified in the environment variable `CONFIG_FILE.`

+### Triggering alerts

 The URLs are checked every `period` e.g. 60 seconds, and the nonzero `alertCount` is used for debouncing status changes, e.g. if the status changes, then upon a subsequent recheck, the alert is triggered e.g. 2 minutes later.

 See: https://github.com/evanx/chronica-active/blob/master/lib/Services.js